cyricng/atmoscyric.github.io/project.md

 **1) ADF**

 In addition, the data sets were checked for the presence of unit roots and stationarity using the ADF (Augmented Dickey-Fuller) test before undergoing the ARIMA model.
 The ADF test checks whether the data set has stationarity by providing the ADF value, P-value, number of lags, number of observations used for the SDF regression, and critical values calculation, the critical values which are displayed in 1%, 5%, and 10%.
-The results of the ADF test for the first data set likely indicate there is stationarity in the data with the negative ADF value and the statistically small P-value (cite chart).
-The results for the second data set did not indicate stationarity as the ADF value is higher than critical values and the P-value is relatively high (cite table 2).
+The results of the ADF test for the first data set likely indicate there is stationarity in the data with the negative ADF value and the statistically small P-value (Table 1).
+The results for the second data set did not indicate stationarity as the ADF value is higher than critical values and the P-value is relatively high (Table 2).
 Non-stationarity in the ARIMA model can impact results, which will be discussed in the conclusion section.

 ```python
 from statsmodels.tsa.stattools import adfuller